resolutionlife/terraform-provider-looker/README.md

 ```sh
 $ make install
 ```

 ```sh
 $ terraform init
 ```

-## Environment Variables
+## Environment variables

 You can configure the provider with the `LOOKERSDK_BASE_URL`, `LOOKERSDK_CLIENT_ID`, `LOOKERSDK_CLIENT_SECRET` environment variables.
 You can also skip SSL verification with `LOOKERSDK_VERIFY_SSL` and define the timeout duration with `LOOKERSDK_TIMEOUT`.
 For example

 ```shell
 LOOKERSDK_BASE_URL="<my-instance-url>" \
 LOOKERSDK_CLIENT_ID="<my-client-id>" \
 LOOKERSDK_CLIENT_SECRET="<my-client-secret>" \
 ```

 ## Logging and Debugging

 This provider supports logging and debugging to provide insights and aid debugging.
-To view the log outputs, set the `TF_LOG_PROVIDER` enviroment variable to the desired log level.
+To view the log outputs, set the `TF_LOG_PROVIDER` environment variable to the desired log level.
 For example:

 ```
 export TF_LOG_PROVIDER=INFO